concepticon/norare-cldf/doc/README.md

 INFO    <cldf:v1.0:Wordlist at cldf> loaded in norare.sqlite
 ```

-Now we can easily retrieve data, e.g. listing word frequencies as reported in NoRaRe datasets for word expressing
+Now we can easily retrieve data, e.g. listing word frequencies as reported in NoRaRe datasets for words expressing
 the same concept (according to [Concepticon](https://concepticon.clld.org)) as was done
 for [figure 3](https://link.springer.com/article/10.3758/s13428-021-01650-1/figures/3)
 of the paper